vmware-samples/vmware-blockchain-samples/vmbc-ethereum/supported-apis.md

 | --- | ----------- |
 | JSON RPC API Batching | Multiple requests are batched into a single JSON object aligning with [Ethereum JSON RPC Standard](https://www.jsonrpc.org/specification) for optimizing the platform's performance.|

+## Error Handling - Overall Approach
+As per [Ethereum JSON RPC Standard](https://www.jsonrpc.org/specification), the "message" field in the error object has a short description of the error, such as "Server error" and the "data" field has an elaborate description of the error.
+VMware Blockchain for Ethereum error handling overall approach is slightly different from [Ethereum JSON RPC Standard](https://www.jsonrpc.org/specification) for aligning with the popular open ecosystem tools such as Hardhat and integration libraries such as Ethersjs.
+The "message" field in the error response has both the short decription of the error as per standard and additionally has an elaborate description of the error.

 ## Limitations
 - Contract upgrades using hardhat is not supported yet